polhooper/bagging_study/README.txt

 overload, try down-sampling the data file, making sure to preserve the header row on the csv files.

-(E) Try Leadscore!
-As a final note, the intent of this demo is to prove that higher campaign ROI can be achieved in a fairly straightforward manner via the application of machine learning tools.
-This does not represent our core IP, the Leadscore process.
-Here we improve over regular OLS and logistic regression by 15 - 20%.
-With Leadscore, our automated pipeline for customer-specific model tuning, training, and deployment, we improve over these industry-standard approaches by as much as 50%.
-If you like the looks of  what you're seeing here get in touch with us!
-(See contact details above)

 *---------------*
 * INSTRUCTIONS: *
 *---------------*